ITU-AI-ML-in-5G-Challenge/Digital_Twins_Repo/README.md

 ```sh
 docker compose up -d
 ```
-> **Note:** The -d parameter in the previous command runs each container in the background.
+> **Note** The -d parameter in the previous command runs each container in the background.
 To display the logs of the entire network you can run:
 > ```sh
 > docker compose logs -f
 > ```